Tags

 One of the most pertinent lessons around here is how all records need to be viewed in the context of their time.

 A great record from 1952 sounds exactly the same in 2022 but would not have anywhere near the same impact if it were released today because times have changed.
-This means unless you’re simply judging things on your own unique personal tastes – an exercise which is self-indulgent by nature and utterly worthless to anyone but you – you have to take into account the era and style in which it first appeared and how it fit into that specific landscape as well as determining how it may have shaped the era immediately following it.
+This means unless you’re simply judging things on your own unique personal tastes – an exercise which is self-indulgent by nature and utterly worthless to anyone but you – it’s imperative to take into account the era and style in which the record first appeared and how it fit into that specific landscape as well as determining how its contents may have shaped the era which immediately followed.

-This was a hit record by a huge star that should have no problem meeting those requirements across the board, and yet, as good as it is, the context shows that it’s also an example of how another record preceding it winds up getting more influence while giving this one considerably less.
+Today’s record was a sizable hit by a huge star which theoretically should have no problem meeting those requirements across the board, and yet, as good as it is, the context shows that it’s also an example of how another record preceding it winds up being deserving of more influence while giving this one considerably less as a result.

 That Shiny Moon’s Above